phpbrew/Onion/SPEC.md

 * `summary`

-    (optional) defaults to the first line of description.
+    (optional) default to the first line of description.

     summary about this package, if this field is skipped, the summary will be extracted from description.